kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

 ### Installing Docker Desktop

-If you are using Docker Desktop instead of `podman`:
+If you are using Docker Desktop instead of `podman`, perform the following steps to install Docker Desktop and then perform the [Docker Desktop post-installation steps](#docker-desktop-post-installation-steps).

 * Windows ("Requires Microsoft Windows 10 Professional or Enterprise 64-bit.")
     * Download: <https://hub.docker.com/editions/community/docker-ce-desktop-windows>